ippontech/blog-usa/posts/tips-and-reminders-for-using-docker-daily.md

 185859d2f7c6        portainer/portainer                           "/portainer"             2 months ago        Up 5 hours          0.0.0.0:9000->9000/tcp                     portainer
 ```

-First of all, not all of the information is useful to me, and even worse, the column display should bring visibility but is totally broken due to the many informations to be displayed per line.
+First of all, not all of the information is useful to me, and even worse, the column display should bring visibility but is totally broken due to so much information being displayed per line.
 Personally, the useful information is: *ID*, *Image*, *Status*, *Ports* and *Name*.
 *Docker* allows us to specify a response format with desired columns.
 Here is an example: